mobisoftinfotech/aipype/README.md

 ## Status

-**Alpha Release** - `aipype` is currently in Alpha stage (v0.1.0a1).
+**Alpha Release** - `aipype` is currently in Alpha stage.
 We are improving it rapidly and adding more reusable tasks.
 APIs may change between releases.

 ## Examples